ajmcmiddlin/wp-tests/bugs.md

 === Result

-1. Force delete returns `200 OK` and an empty post object.
+1. Force delete returns `200 OK` and an empty post object (normally returns a JSON object including keys `deleted` and `previous`).
 2. Delete without force returns a post object full of `null` (see below)

 INSERT OUTPUT FROM ABOVE

+=== Notes

+* WordPress is latest release version at time of writing (4.9.7)
+* Server OS is Linux (running in a VM with fresh install)
+* Default theme is installed
+* Basic-Auth plugin is the only plugin installed -- required for testing``
 ```